braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > 'GraphBD Randomize is not functioning well.')
 > ````
 >
-> ① List of properties that are excluded from testing.
+> ①List of properties that are excluded from testing.
 >
-> ② checks that an empty "GraphBD" graph is constructing well.
+> ②checks that an empty "GraphBD" graph is constructing well.
 >
-> ③ assigns a low test execution probability.
+> ③assigns a low test execution probability.
 >
-> ④ initializes an empty input adjacency matrix `B`.
+> ④initializes an empty input adjacency matrix `B`.
 >
-> ⑤ constructs the "GraphBD" graph from the initialized "B".
+> ⑤constructs the "GraphBD" graph from the initialized "B".
 >
-> ⑥ performs the corresponding checks for the format of the adjacency matrix `A`: `GRAPH_TYPE`, `CONNECTIVITY_TYPE`, `DIRECTIONALITY_TYPE`, `SELFCONNECTIVITY_TYPE`, and `NEGATIVITY_TYPE`.
+> ⑥performs the corresponding checks for the format of the adjacency matrix `A`: `GRAPH_TYPE`, `CONNECTIVITY_TYPE`, `DIRECTIONALITY_TYPE`, `SELFCONNECTIVITY_TYPE`, and `NEGATIVITY_TYPE`.
 >
-> ⑦ calculates the value of the graph by apply the corresponding properties function.
+> ⑦calculates the value of the graph by apply the corresponding properties function.
 >
-> ⑧ tests that the value of generated graph calculated by applying the properties functions coincides with the expected value.
+> ⑧tests that the value of generated graph calculated by applying the properties functions coincides with the expected value.
 >
-> ⑨ checks that a full "GraphBD" graph is constructing well.
+> ⑨checks that a full "GraphBD" graph is constructing well.
 >
-> ⑩ generates a random input adjacency matrix `B`.
+> ⑩generates a random input adjacency matrix `B`.
 >
-> ⑪ checks the "SEMIPOSITIVIZE_RULE" on the "GraphBD" graph.
+> ⑪checks the "SEMIPOSITIVIZE_RULE" on the "GraphBD" graph.
 >
-> ⑫ generates an input adjacency matrix with negative weights.
+> ⑫generates an input adjacency matrix with negative weights.
 >
-> ⑬ constructs the "GraphBD" graph from the initialized "B" with default RULE for "SEMIPOSITIVIZE_RULE".
+> ⑬constructs the "GraphBD" graph from the initialized "B" with default RULE for "SEMIPOSITIVIZE_RULE".
 >
-> ⑭ provides the expected value of `A` calculated by external means.
+> ⑭provides the expected value of `A` calculated by external means.
 >
-> ⑮ constructs the "GraphBD" graph from the initialized "B" with RULE = 'zero' for "SEMIPOSITIVIZE_RULE".
+> ⑮constructs the "GraphBD" graph from the initialized "B" with RULE = 'zero' for "SEMIPOSITIVIZE_RULE".
 >
-> ⑯ constructs the "GraphBD" graph from the initialized "B" with RULE = 'absolute' for `SEMIPOSITIVIZE_RULE`.
+> ⑯constructs the "GraphBD" graph from the initialized "B" with RULE = 'absolute' for `SEMIPOSITIVIZE_RULE`.
 >
-> ⑰ tests that `RANZOMIZATION` works properly.
+> ⑰tests that `RANZOMIZATION` works properly.
 >
-> ⑱ tests that `RANZOMIZATION` returns a matrix with same size.
+> ⑱tests that `RANZOMIZATION` returns a matrix with same size.
 >
-> ⑲ tests that `RANZOMIZATION` returns a matrix of zeros when input matrix is all zeros.
+> ⑲tests that `RANZOMIZATION` returns a matrix of zeros when input matrix is all zeros.
 >
-> ⑳ tests that `RANZOMIZATION` returns a matrix of ones when input matrix is all ones (except diagonal).
+> ⑳tests that `RANZOMIZATION` returns a matrix of ones when input matrix is all ones (except diagonal).
 >
-> ㉑ tests that new random matrix is different from original one.
+> ㉑tests that new random matrix is different from original one.
 >
-> ㉒ tests that new random matrix has the same number of nodes as the original one
+> ㉒tests that new random matrix has the same number of nodes as the original one
 >
-> ㉓ tests that new random matrix has the same degree distribution as the original one
+> ㉓tests that new random matrix has the same degree distribution as the original one
 >

 %%%%% %%%%% %%%%% %%%%% %%%%%